hurshik7/Keypad_guessing_game/README.md

-* All socket communication uses reliable UDP.
+* All socket communication uses Reliable UDP.
 * When you run the server you can see a message on the console with the port number.
 The default port number is `5050`.

     ```